cyberplanet1870/xcaa/font_guide.md

 Note that this is not a tutorial on designing fonts but rather on how to insert a new font into XCAA.

 Detailed guides on each type of font are below, but a couple main points that apply to all fonts are:
-- Resize image to max 1024 pixels wide before uploading (for numeric and alphabetical fonts)
+- Resize image to max 1024 pixels wide before uploading (only for numeric and alphabetical fonts)
 - Use RGB (255, 255, 255) (white) for fonts so they can be recolored in-game
 - Recommended to use Inkscape or Illustrator for font outlines instead of paint.net outline tool